 But the difference is, one has to apply and get approved for credit cards and loans.
 Both applications require proof of recurring income and ability to pay back.

 Buy Now, Pay Later plans require no such thing.
 You just need a debit card, and in some cases, just your MyKad.
+The individual platform may have requirements, but generally speaking it’s not a hard to be approved.
 There are 4 million credit card holders in Malaysia.
 There are ~32 million Malaysians.
 You can connect the dots.